jamwise/ghostHunter/README.md

 ### GhostHunter options

 The behavior of ghostHunter can be controlled at two levels.
+For deep changes, <a name="r4" href="#f4">[4]</a> see the section [Development: rebuilding ghostHunter](#development-rebuilding-ghosthunter) below.

 For most purposes, ghostHunter offers a set of simple options can be set when the plugin is invoked: as an example, the last code sample in the previous section sets the `results` option.

 :arrow_right: **results**